taskography/.github/profile/README.md

 # Taskography

 This is the landing page for *Taskography: Evaluating robot task planning over large 3D scene graphs*, presented at CoRL2021.
-For a brief overview of our work, please refer to our [project webpage](https://taskography.github.io/).
+For a brief overview of the work, please refer to our [project webpage](https://taskography.github.io/).

 ### :building_construction:	Taskography-API